The best colorful places to visit in Kaohsiung

 If you want to experience Taiwan’s own little slice of paradise, the sandy white beaches and turquoise waters of Kenting are a must.
 The small seaside town is the perfect escape from Taiwan’s bustling cities.
 Here you can relax at the beach, get your adrenaline fix from an array of adventure sports and feast on amazing local treats.
 If you do visit Kenting, don’t forget to catch one of the best sunsets in Taiwan at Maobitou Park!
 Look here for other things to do in Kenting.

 History buffs shouldn’t miss the opportunity to head on over to Tainan – Taiwan’s oldest city.
 Here you can explore centuries-old fortresses, dive into colorful temples, soak in a hot spring or snack your way through Anping Old Street.
-Of course, there are loads of other amazing things to do in Tainan, so you might want to consider spending more than just a day here.
+Of course, there are loads of other things to do in Tainan, so you might want to consider spending more than just a day here.

 To reach Tainan, simply hop on any Northbound HSR train departing from Zouying station.
 The ride won’t take longer than 30 minutes.